chrisjsewell/PyGauss/README.md

 ###Single Molecule Analysis

 A *molecule* can be created containg data about the inital geometry, optimisation process and analysis of the final configuration.
-Molecules can be viewed statically or interactively.

     mol = pg.molecule.Molecule(folder_obj=folder,